 There are lots of things your agency can do to reduce client churn.
-Here are 4 tips you can follow to increase the lifetime value of new clients:
+Here are 4 tips you can follow to effectively increase client retention and the lifetime value of new clients:

 1. Build a Personal Relationship